Last reviewed on 23 September 2025

 The Board encourages all Directors to attend the Annual General Meeting as an opportunity to communicate directly with investors and actively encourages participative dialogue.

-The Company provides contact details on its investor relations page.
+The Company provides contact details on its investor relations page on the Company’s corporate website.

 The Board recognise that our customers, suppliers and employees are crucial to the Group’s success.
-The Group’s responsibilities, policies and controls on Health, Safety and Environment (HSE) and Social Responsibility are set in the Strategic Report in the latest annual report.
+The Group’s responsibilities, policies and controls on Health, Safety and Environment (HSE) and Social Responsibility including SECR are set in the Strategic Report in the latest Annual Report.

 The Board’s approach to risk is intended to protect the interests of our shareholders and other stakeholders whilst allowing the business to develop.
 Our risk appetite depends on the nature of an individual risk and it is considered in Board discussions and also as part of our risk review process in the Audit Committee.
 From time to time, we obtain advice from third party experts, in a cost effective manner, to complement in-house knowledge.